-Prerequisite(s): [(CHE 302, CHE 423\, CHE 433, CHE 435\, and CHE 451)]An asterisk (\) designates a course which may be taken
+Prerequisite(s): CHE 302 and CHE 423\ and CHE 433 and CHE 451 and CHE 435\, An asterisk (\) designates a course which may be taken concurrently.

 Process Design II

 Group project in process design.
 Integration of technical, safety, environmental, economic, and societal issues in process development and design.
 Final part of the IPRO project package.
 Project teams consist of chemical engineering students and students from other disciplines and professions.
 Students from other academic units should register for designated section of IPRO 497 (three credits) and their contribution to the project tasks will be defined accordingly.